Samsung/tizen-docs/docs/application/dotnet/get-started/iot/first-app.md

 5. [Understand Your Application](#understand-your-application).

-    This step shows the default structure of the basic files.
+    This step explains the controls used in the application and the default structure of the basic files.

 6. [Package Your Application](#package-your-application).